mxahan/mxahan.github.io/_posts/2020-04-08-Random_Thoughts.md

 ## Definitely Argue till one of you gets corrected

 If something is fundamentally wrong to you definitely dive deep and argue till either your thoughts or the counter thoughts have a clear edges.

+# Life and Balance

+Extreme of anything is very bad.
+Why we work hard?
+To get a better life.
+If we don't enjoy it what's the point?
+Make sure you have a balance.